theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/xtract-for-alteryx-performance.md

 weight: 165
 ---

-This article contains information on how to conduct performance measurements for Xtract for Alteryx.<br>
+This article contains information on performance measurements for Xtract for Alteryx.<br>
-This article also includes best practices to enhance the performance and an example benchmark.
+This includes the reliability of performance measurements, best practices to enhance the performance and an example benchmark.

 ### Reliability of Performance Measurements